 As part of their work off campus, both Drs.
 Moreno and Lee are charged with increasing the pool of talented, competitive diversity graduate students by recruiting at colleges and universities.
 Likewise, on the UC Davis Main Campus the GDOs offer professionalizing workshops, provide academic support, and overall contribute to a welcoming and supportive campus culture for a diverse graduate student population.

 UCOP Guidelines for Addressing Race and Gender Equity in Academic Programs in Compliance with Proposition 209

 The University Office of the President (UCOP) offers guidance intended as a resource for University administrators considering measures that the University can legally implement to support the University’s commitment to diversity.
 There is specific guidance addressing issues of undergraduate, graduate and faculty diversity, and general strategies that apply to all University diversity programs.

 Recent Events in Graduate Diversity

 Graduate Diversity Orientation Program

-New graduate students at UC Davis are invited to attend the Graduate Diversity Orientation Program (GDOP).
+September 9-11, 2015 New graduate students at UC Davis attended the Graduate Diversity Orientation Program (GDOP).
 This orientation focuses on diversity issues in higher education and success in graduate school.
 GDOP engages students committed to diversity, with issues they may experience in their first year and the changing demographics at UC Davis, in California, and in the U.S. Through skill building workshops, interactive panels, and networking with diversity peers, faculty and staff, the GDOP prepares students to successfully navigate graduate school in their first year, balancing their commitments while becoming themselves resources and advocates for a diverse and inclusive campus community

 Exploring Faculty Careers at Liberal Arts Colleges and Universities